Choose section

 CLOTH

-There are 3 basic weights of cloth backings: J, X and Y. J and X are cotton materials.
+Cloth backings have three basic weights.: J, X and Y. J and X are cotton materials.

-- The J has a slight degree of conformability to it and should be used where a small degree of conformability to the workpiece is needed in belts or sheets.
+- The J has a slight degree of conformability and should be used where a small degree of conformability to the workpiece is needed in belts or sheets.

-- The X is heavier weight cotton and is an all purpose/general purpose backing used in a wide variety of belting applications including portable belts, intermediate belts and wide belts.
+- The X is heavier weight cotton and is an all-purpose/general-purpose backing used in a various belting applications, including portable belts, intermediate belts and wide belts.

-- Y backings are 100% polyester (or in some cases a 60/40 poly/cotton split) and are used for flat, heavy duty dimensioning or other high heat or rough applications.
+- Y backings are 100% polyester (or in some cases, a 60/40 poly/cotton split) and are used for flat, heavy-duty dimensioning, other high-heat, or rough applications.

-No cotton backings are naturally waterproof.
-They may be chemically treated to be waterproof however.
-If this has occurred, the backing should say waterproof or be marked as W/D or WP.
-If you do not see such a marking on the back of a cotton belt, do not run with water or the backing will stretch.
+No cotton backings are naturally waterproof, but they may be chemically treated to be waterproof.
+If this has occurred, the backing should say waterproof or marked as W/D or WP.
+If you do not see such a marking on the back of a cotton belt, do not run with water, or the backing will stretch.
 You may use 100% oil as a lube if that is not detrimental to your application.

 FIBER

-Fiber backings are basically very heavy paper backings.
-Several sheets of paper stock are combined together using chemicals, heat and pressure in a process called “vulcanizing”.
-The results are very strong, heavy, paper backings that are used for fiber discs or “vulcanized discs”.
-Fiber backings are not waterproof but may be used in conjunction with grease sticks or 100% oils as lubricants.
-Many companies also offer lubricated fiber discs negating the use of grease sticks or oils as lubricants.
+Fiber backings are very heavy paper backings.
+Several sheets of paper stock are combined using chemicals, heat, and pressure in a process called “vulcanizing”.
+The results are robust, heavy paper backings used for fiber discs or “vulcanized discs”.
+Fiber backings are not waterproof but are when used with grease sticks or 100% oils as lubricants.
+Many companies also offer lubricated fiber discs, which negate using grease sticks or oils as lubricants.

 FILM/LATEX